 Oh, I knew what he meant.
 He doesn’t want to do things the hard way.
 He wants to get it right the first time.

-Midway through college, I made what my son considers to be the biggest mistake of my life.
+Midway through college, I made what he considers to be the biggest mistake of my life.
 I marched into the registrar’s office and declared a new major: political science.

 I murdered my writing dreams in their sleep.